NUIX-Studio/vrsimulator.github.io/_posts/2020-07-12-VRSimulator-Architecture.markdown

 It either runs locally on the device (VR Headset) or on the PC, and connects to the running instance on the VR headset.

-Although currently it is implemented only locally, in the near future it will be possible for several users to control the IoT devices in the VR together, which will be achieved by running synchronized copies of the project with the main PC on the VR headsets.
+Although currently it is implemented only locally, in the near future it will be possible for several users to control IoT devices in VR together, which will be achieved by running synchronized copies of the project with the main PC on the VR headsets.

 If we look at Figure 1, we can see that the server consists of three parts: